loopandlearn/news/docs/edition/2025-11-26.md

 and all the amazing people
 working so hard behind the
 scenes to make our lives
-easier  Never ever do I take
+easier.
+Never ever do I take
 that for granted.
 Not all
 super heroes wear capes...